 You cannot legally rekey the property before the writ is served.
 So, this is the first time in the Arizona eviction process that you can legally have the property rekeyed.

 The constable or sheriff will provide you a time when they will serve the writ.
 You provide this time to the locksmith so that they can meet them at the property location.

 - Service call – the cost to get the locksmith and equipment to the property location.

-- Meet fee – the cost to hold the locksmith so they can meet your constable or sheriff at a given time.
+- Meet fee – the cost to hold the locksmith for your service so they can meet your constable or sheriff at a given time.
 The locksmith will not be able to service other calls just prior to meeting your constable on location.
 So, they will not be earning revenue while they wait.
 They are, in essence, on hold for you.
 This charge helps the locksmith minimize that lost revenue.

 - Gain Access Fee – If the property is locked the locksmith will need to gain access to the property usually by picking the door locks.

 - The cost to perform the rekey service.